 Angelman syndrome is a complex neurological genetic disorder affecting about 1 in 15,000 people.
-The disorder, which causes physical and intellectual disabilities, was first identified by Dr. Harry Angelman, who noticed similar disabilities in many of his pediatric patients.
-In 1956, he started diagnosing children with a new illness he called happy puppet syndrome due to their cheerful nature and mechanical, puppet-like movements.
+The disorder, which causes physical and intellectual disabilities, was first identified more than 50 years ago by an English physician, Dr. Harry Angelman, who noticed similar symptoms in several of his pediatric patients.

 How does Angelman syndrome affect the body?

-Experimental treatments in clinical trials are now underway to address seizures, and research is ongoing to potentially restore the function of the UBE3A gene in patients’ brains.
+Experimental treatments in clinical trials are now underway to address seizures and other health problems, and research is ongoing to potentially restore the function of the UBE3A gene in patients’ brains.

 Note: Angelman Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.